What Is Backflow?

 Our GIS & Water Loss Department administers our backflow prevention program in accordance with our Cross Connection Control Program Manual.

-- Backflow Prevention Assembly Test Data and Maintenance Report.
-(Fillable .pdf Test Report)
+- Approving the Backflow Prevention Assembly Test Data and Maintenance Report.
+For directions on how to complete the maintenance report, click here.

 - Certifying backflow testers and maintaining an Approved Tester List.